It's a Bikini World: Filming

+The Gentrys later recalled shooting their scene took "about three hours" and "was fun".

 Music

 The Animals perform their hit "We Gotta Get out of This Place" and the teen garage band the Castaways perform their hit "Liar, Liar."
 The Toys perform "Attack," the Gentrys perform "Spread It on Thick" and Pat & Lolly Vegas perform "Walk On (Right Out of My Life)."

 The soundtrack is by Mike Curb and features an early Moog synthesizer cut.
 The kinetic surf instrumental used over the opening and closing credits, and as a signature throughout the film, is by Bob Summers.